rodrigodelimaf/PDS-Redes-Neurais-ITA/Projeto 2/README.md

    ```bash
    jupyter notebook
    ```
-10. Open and run `exploratory_analysis.ipynb` to explore the dataset.
+10. Open and run `BCI.ipynb` to explore the dataset.